 Nixon: Back before women wore pantsuits.
 What a glorious age.

-- In a Cyanide & Happiness strip, a guy complains to Nixon about the food at the Watergate Hotel, to which he responds: "I'm not a cook!"
+- In a Cyanide & Happiness strip, a guy complains to Nixon about the food at the Watergate Hotel:

 - The Sylvester and Tweety Mysteries, a Villain of the Week disguised himself as William Howard Taft and one of his explanations for this was the costume shop having no Nixon masks.

 - Histeria!: Nixon had a tape that could have cleared him but the Histeria kids, led to his office by Miss.
 Information, unwittingly recorded over it, ruining his chances of escaping the scandal.

 - The Simpsons contains numerous references to Nixon.
 Creator Matt Groening viewed him as the ultimate villain when he was growing up and has stated that he has the pleasure of being able to poke fun at Nixon thirty or forty years after he was in office.

 - In "Homer's Enemy", Moe has a list of enemies that is just Nixon's enemies list with Nixon's name crossed out and substituted with his own.
 A highly disgruntled Moe adds Barney to the list when he points this out.

 - In the "Treehouse of Horror IV" story "The Devil and Homer Simpson", Nixon is a member of a Jury of the Damned with other infamous celebrities in 1993.
 He complains about being there since he's not dead, but bows to his master Satan because he owns a favor to the devil (which may have been Nixon selling his soul to the Devil to be President or not be implicated in Watergate).
 Six months after the episode aired, Nixon really did die, making the joke Hilarious in Hindsight (and edited out of UK TV for a time, as the joke was Too Soon).